 While gesture is being held, the classification of hand shape is possible to further extend the control possibilities.
-For example purposes two shapes from NUS hand posture datasest [6] where chosen, namely "fist" and "palm", as seen at 2.15
+For example purposes two shapes from NUS hand posture datasest [6] where chosen, namely "fist" and "palm", as seen at 2.20

-For classification the MobileNetV2 [10] is used.
-It is trained with transfer learning [7] from a network, that was previously trained on a large and general dataset (in this case ImageNet [8]).
+For classification the MobileNetV2 [9] is used.
+It is trained with transfer learning [13] from a network, that was previously trained on a large and general dataset (in this case ImageNet [3]).
 This method allows to avoid retraining of the entire model, the base convolution layers already contains features that are useful for images classification.

-The NUS dataset is not large, it contains 274 images for each hand shape.
+The NUS dataset contains 274 images of size 160x120 pixels for each hand shape.
 To increase the number of images for training, the data augmentation is performed: rotations and flips for each image.